 As I watched the tracking shot through the Tenenbaum house with The Beatles playing for the first time, I knew I was hooked.

-For me, his style of directing was the first of its kind and it totally took me by surprise.
+For me, Anderson’s style of directing was the first of its kind and it totally took me by surprise.
 I immediately felt a sense of urgency to see everything he’s ever directed.